wilsonj806/speedy-dashboard/README.md

 - Support for larger cards/ cards that change size
 - Implementation for all cards requiring simple API calls
 - Modals for adding cards, and an information/ help dialog
-- Tests for some components

 ### Features to be implemented by v0.75.0

 - At least one card that makes calls with OAuth/ to a RESTful API
-- Partial styling, probably based on something on Dribble -
+- Partial styling, probably based on something on Dribble

 ### Features to be implemented by v1.0.0

 - Support for drag and dropping cards around
 - Full styling for components
 - Sidebar for adding preset cards quickly
-- Tests for project-critical components

 ### Post v1.0.0

-TBA
+- Tests for components using Jest, Enzyme, and etc

 ## Current issues